innolitics/dicom-standard/docs/index.md

 ## Development Setup

-To run this program and generate the JSON files, you will need the following system level dependencies:
+The python scripts used to generate the JSON files are designed to be as extensible as possible.
+If you want to run the code yourself or configure your own custom parsing stage, you'll need the following system-level dependencies:

 - Python 3.5.x
 - Make + Unix tools